laszukdawid/PyEMD/README.md

 >\$ python3 -m pip install git+https://github.com/laszukdawid/PyEMD.git

 **Note**, however, that this will install it in your current environment.
 If you are working on many projects, or sharing reources with others, we suggest using [virtual environments](https://docs.python.org/3/library/venv.html).
+If you want to make your installation editable use the `-e` flag for [pip](https://packaging.python.org/en/latest/tutorials/installing-packages/)
 ## Example

 More detailed examples are included in the